vmxdev/xenoeye/README.md

 The documentation is mostly translated automatically using Google translator, so if you see something weird - feel free to let us know.

-With this collector and [Netflow](https://en.wikipedia.org/wiki/NetFlow) you can
+With this collector you can

-  * See the traffic of IP networks, individual IP addresses or services
+  * Monitor traffic of IP networks, individual IP addresses or services
-  * Monitor network traffic and quickly respond to bursts
+  * React quickly to traffic spikes or traffic drops below thresholds
-  * Monitor traffic patterns, packet distribution using different Netflow fields
+  * Monitor traffic patterns and distribution of network packets using data from Netflow/IPFIX/sFlow

 ## Key Features

-Please read carefully: some items may not be suitable for you

-  * The project is in beta state.
-The collector works for us, but we cannot give any guarantee that it will work for you.
+  * The collector was developed for medium and large networks, with different user groups that need different reports.
+For this purpose, "monitoring objects" are used.
+A monitoring object can be a network, a set of networks, an autonomous system, a geo-object or arbitrary network traffic that can be extracted from Netflow/IPFIX/sFlow.
-  * This is not a turnkey business solution, but a collector program and several auxiliary scripts.
-However, with the collector you can generate almost arbitrary reports, build charts, dashboards in Grafana and run scripts when the traffic exceeds the limits.
+  * Using the collector, you can generate various reports, build charts, dashboards in Grafana, perform some actions when the traffic speed exceeds thresholds or falls below thresholds.
   * We use the collector to monitor our networks.
 We are using Netflow v9 and IPFIX, so the collector supports them.
   * Netflow v5 and sFlow are also supported.
-  * Unlike many modern collectors, we **don't use** Apache Kafka, Elastic stack or anything like that.
-The main processing take place inside the collector itself
   * The documentation contains examples of building simple reports.
-To build more complex ones, you need at least basic knowledge of SQL
+To build more complex ones, you need at least basic knowledge of SQL.
+  * The collector uses text configuration files.
+This allows you to write simple configs manually, and for complex configurations with a large number of objects, you can generate configs using scripts.
-  * Collector processes data in two ways: aggregates it over periods (for reports and charts), and uses moving averages to quickly respond to bursts
+  * The collector processes data in two ways: it aggregates it over periods (fixed-size time windows to produce reports and graphs), and it uses moving averages to quickly react to spikes.
   * Both methods can be used individually or together.
-For example, if a moving average detects a threshold being exceeded, you can run a custom script and immediately enable extended statistics collection
+For example, if a moving average detects a threshold being exceeded, you can run a custom script and immediately enable extended statistics collection.
+  * We use moving averages to detect volumetric DoS/DDoS attacks.
+When thresholds are reached, BGP announcements are created (FlowSpec filtering, rate-limit, redirection to cleaning servers or Blackhole) and users receive a notification in the messenger.
   * Collector is not very demanding on resources.
-It can process data and build reports even on Orange Pi (analogous to Raspberry Pi) with 4 GB of memory
+It can process data and build reports even on Orange Pi (analogous to Raspberry Pi) with 4 GB of memory.
+On small networks it can run in a VM with one CPU and 1GB of RAM.
-  * Collector kernel is written in C
-  * The collector has only been tested under 64-bit Linux (x64, AArch64 and [Elbrus](https://en.wikipedia.org/wiki/Elbrus_2000))
+  * The collector has only been tested under 64-bit Linux (x64, AArch64 and [Elbrus](https://en.wikipedia.org/wiki/Elbrus_2000)).
-  * We are using PostgreSQL as a storage for time series.
-The data aggregated by the selected Netflow fields is exported there.
-Aggregation occurs within the collector
+  * We use PostgreSQL as a storage for time series data.
+Aggregated data by selected Netflow fields is exported there.
+The collector can export **not all** data to the DBMS, it can aggregate and export only top-N entities, and aggregate the rest into one row.
+This is a useful feature for large monitoring objects - you can regulate the amount of data that is written to the DBMS and use cheaper, slower disks.
-  * Not a very large set of Netflow fields is supported out of the box, but you can add almost any field.
-Fields with types "integer" (various sizes) and "address" (IPv4 and IPv6) are currently supported
+  * A basic set of Netflow/IPFIX fields are supported out of the box, but you can add almost any field you need.
   * The project has a very liberal ISC license.
 We have no plans to make commercial or semi-commercial versions.
 This means that we cannot make any predictions about the future of the project.
 But on the other hand:
   * There are no hidden or artificial restrictions